Special Report: Myanmar's moves could mean the Rohingya never go home

 “How can we accept the NVC?” said Noor Islam, the pharmacist from Taung Bazar.

 He has kept his family’s old identity documents, including the papers of his father and grandfather, as proof they once shared the same citizenship status as other Burmese.
-“It’s as if the student has passed matriculation and he is then asked to go back to grade one,” he said.

 More than a dozen recent arrivals at the refugee camps in Cox’s Bazar, Bangladesh, said the official pressure to accept the identity cards was why they ultimately fled.
 They gave accounts of being beaten by soldiers and border police for refusing to accept the cards, and being blocked from traveling for lack of one.